Pristina: 17th to 19th centuries

 During the Austro-Turkish War in the late 17th century, citizens of Pristina under the leadership of the Catholic Albanian priest Pjetër Bogdani pledged loyalty to the Austrian army and supplied troops.
 He contributed a force of 6,000 Albanian soldiers to the Austrian army which had arrived in Pristina.
 According to Noel Malcolm, the city in the 17th century was inhabited by a majority population of 15,000 Muslims, probably Albanian but very possibly including some Slavs.
 Sources from the 17th century mention the town as "situated in Albania".
 Austrian military archives from the years of 1689-90 mention "5,000 Muslim Albanians in Prishtina who had risen against the Turks".
-Gjergj Bogdani, a nephew of Pjeter Bogdani, wrote later: 'My uncle, being found already dead and buried, was dug up from his grave and put out as food for the dogs in the middle of Prishtina'.
+Gjergj Bogdani, a nephew of Pjetër Bogdani, wrote later: 'My uncle, being found already dead and buried, was dug up from his grave and put out as food for the dogs in the middle of Prishtina'.

 During the 18th century, the history of the city is less documented, though recent data show a regular life unfolding in the city after the Great Turkish War.
 While in the first few decades the city was rebuilding its infrastructure, in the second part of the century it is better known for the governing of the local feudal family, the Gjinollis.

 After the League of Prizren (1878), the Ottoman authorities moved the capital of the vilayet of Kosovo to Prishtina, likely to weaken the influence of the League of Prizren and to strengthen their control by placing the capital in a more central position of the vilayet.
 Prishtina remained the capital from 1879 to 1888.
 During this time, Prishtina saw major economic and cultural growth, recovering from decades of decline.
-The first registered state printing press was moved to the city, and key buildings like today’s Kosovo Museum (completed in 1885) were built.
+The first registered state printing press was moved to the city, and key buildings like today's Kosovo Museum (completed in 1885) were built.